Juggernauts grab spotlight from jumbos at Dubai Airshow

 Air Lease is expected to be among early customers for a long-haul A350 freighter alongside an unspecified cargo firm, industry publication The Air Current reported.

 Airbus declined comment at the opening of the Dubai Airshow on Sunday, the first day of the Middle East industry event.
-Air Lease did not immediately respond to a request for comment.
+Wizz and Air Lease were not immediately available for comment.

 An A350 freighter would go up against a proposed cargo version of Boeing's 777X passenger series, a twin-engined successor to the soon-to-be-halted 747.